 - Campus and Location: Our three building campus is located near the intersection of 58th Street and 102nd Avenue in Doral.
 Our facilities contain 26 classrooms, 2 computer labs, 2 science labs, a music classroom, an art classroom, a library, a gymnasium and a multi-purpose cafeteria/auditorium.
 Additionally, we have an outdoor playground and a turf play space.

-- Accreditation: Divine Savior Academy is accredited by The Association of Independent Schools of Florida (AISF), The Southern Association of Colleges and Schools (SACS), The National Council for Private School Accrediation (NCPSA), and Accreditation International (AI).
+- Accreditation: Divine Savior Academy is accredited by The Association of Independent Schools of Florida (AISF), The Southern Association of Colleges and Schools (SACS), The National Council for Private School Accrediation (NCPSA), the Middle States Association of Colleges and Schools (MSA), and Accreditation International (AI).

 - 3 Pastors